Giants vs. Cowboys

 New York vs. Dallas Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
+AI algorithm Remi is pouring through mountains of datapoints on each player.
 In fact, anytime the Giants and Cowboys play there’s always several intriguing trends to key in on.
 Not to mention games played at AT&T Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: R. Wilson over 222.5 Passing + Rushing Yards.